-I’ll start with a little backstory as to how we came across this picture perfect Pontresina hotel.
-St Moritz was the location of my very first ski holiday in 2019.
-My husband and I enjoyed the experience enough that we wanted to do it again this year.
-Left so impressed by the beauty of the Engadine region in Switzerland, we decided to visit the same place once again.
+St Moritz was the location of my very first ski holiday back in 2019.
+It was such an enjoyable experience that doing it again the following year seemed like a no-brainer.
+Left so impressed by the beauty of the Engadine region in Switzerland, it made sense to visit the same region again to explore further.

 - The Grand Hotel Kronenhof – What You Need to Know